inpta/pinta/README.md

 ...WORK IN PROGRESS...

-    $ cd filterbank
+    $ cd filterbank-gmrt
-    $ make
+    $ ./configure

+This script will ask for a directory where the executable will be created.
+Enter an appropriate path.

-    $ make install
+    $ make filterbank
     $ cd ..

 ### Permissions

 One persistent issue that arises while analyzing data using a pipeline is maintaining correct permissions for the data files.
 The way we deal with this is to use one user group for all analysis using `pinta`.
-For example, we will use the `ugmrtpsr` group name in this guide.
+For example, we will use the `pulsar` group name in this guide.
 The following command should be run at the start of every session before running `pinta`.
 (Make sure that this group is created and you are added to it.)

-    $ newgrp ugmrtpsr
+    $ newgrp pulsar

 ### Installing `pinta`